railsuser2014/openobject-doc-book-en/source/features/shipping_management.rst

 Shipping Management
 ===================

-The Open ERP warehouse management system provides lots of facilities to organise efficiently your customer or suppliers shippings.
+The Open ERP warehouse management system provides lots of tools to organise efficiently your customer or suppliers shippings.

 .. raw:: html